Can Autoimmune Disease Be Reversed Naturally? A Root-Cause Guide to Remission, Prevention, and Recovery

 A separate U.S. study analysis found that antinuclear antibodies, a common marker of autoimmunity, rose from 11.0% in 1988–1991 to 15.9% in 2011–2012, corresponding to an estimated increase from 22 million to 41 million affected individuals.
 The authors noted that ANA prevalence increased substantially and was not explained by obesity, smoking, or drinking trends.

 Genes can create susceptibility, but they cannot explain the rapid rise in autoimmune disease by themselves.
-Human genes have not changed dramatically over this last generation.
-But the environmental triggers have.
-Food processing, toxic chemical exposures, polypharmacy (increased medicine use), chronic stress, have all changed in the last several years.
+As stated above, human genes have not changed dramatically over this last generation.
+On the other hand, environmental triggers have increased exponentially.
+Examples of these triggers include: food processing/preservation techniques, toxic chemical exposures, polypharmacy (increased medicine use), and chronic stress.

 Part of the Problem is Fragmentation